FAQs on GMOs

 We've long believed that consumers have a right to know what's in your food.
 We strongly support mandatory labeling of GMO-derived food.
 We believe that government-mandated labeling of GMO ingredients would enable shoppers, retailers and manufacturers to make purchasing decisions that reflect their beliefs.

-We are the first national grocery chain to commit to providing full GMO transparency for our customers.
+We are the first national grocery chain committed to providing full GMO (genetically modified organism) transparency for our customers by 2018.

 - What are some ways to avoid products with GMOs?